sgotzler/csa_reckoning/_site/README.md

-# abolition-uni
+# csa_reckoning
-a round table discussion for the 19th annual conference of the Cultural Studies Association (U.S.)
+a seminar in theories of cultural studies for the 20th annual conference of the Cultural Studies Association (U.S.)